A H\"ormander-Mikhlin theorem for high rank simple Lie groups: Appendix -- Stratified Lie groups

 According to the hypotheses in Conjecture \ref{Conject}, the right hand sides of both terms above grow as $L_{\mathrm{SR}}(\exp(x) \exp(-y))^{-1} \approx \rho_L(x-y)^{-1}$.
 Therefore, it suffices to prove a local form of Theorem \ref{ThmHMSAni} with the differential operators $\partial_{x_j}$ replaced by their local perturbations $\Delta_{jy}$.
 Similarly, we need to replace $\partial_{y_j}$ by local perturbations $\Delta_{jx}$ which are constructed in the same way from \eqref{Eq-EuclideanvsLie2} instead of \eqref{Eq-EuclideanvsLie1}.
 We can prove local perturbed forms of Theorem \ref{ThmHMS}, but it is unclear whether similar results hold for anisotropic metrics.
 Indeed, the operators $(\Delta_{1y}, \Delta_{2y}, \Delta_3)$ impose to work with different metrics for each $y$ in a local neighborhood of $0$.
 The difficulty comes from the fact that these metrics are nonequivalent when the underlying original metric is anisotropic.
 In conclusion, some additional ideas beyond \cite{CGPT} seem to be necessary to prove Conjecture \ref{Conject}.

 \begin{Cremark} \emph{Some of our observations above apply as well to arbitrary stratified groups and essentially all of them are still valid for every stratified 2-step groups.} \end{Cremark}

 \textbf{Acknowledgement.} JP wants to express his gratitude to Mikael de la Salle for very valuable comments on a preliminary version (during a conference at Lorentz Center in 2021), which led to an improved presentation.
+We also want to thank \'Eric Ricard for relevant suggestions which have given rise to an improved presentation.
 The authors were partly supported by the Spanish Grant PID2019-107914GB-I00 \lq\lq Fronteras del An\'alisis Arm\'onico" (MCIN / PI J. Parcet) and Severo Ochoa Grant CEX2019-000904-S (ICMAT), funded by MCIN/AEI 10.13039/501100011033.
 J. Conde-Alonso was supported by the Madrid Government Program V PRICIT Grant SI1/PJI/2019-00514.
 E. Tablate was supported as well by Spanish Ministry of Universities with a FPU Grant with reference FPU19/00837.

 \enlargethispage{1cm}

 \enlargethispage{1cm}

 4pt